miketwo/virtualsat/README.md

     miketwo/virtualsat-console
 ```

-This creates an interactive console with which to command the satellite (and eventually groundstation).
+This creates an interactive console with which to command the satellite (and later  groundstation).

+Start by entering `satellite` to get to the satellite menu.
+Then type '?' to show commands.

-Play with the satellite using the commands shown. **You can press enter on a blank line to get telemetry**.
-Notice how power charges/discharges.
-Notice how Value can be generated.
-Notice what happens if you run out of power.
-Notice how telemetry is created and how you can schedule commands.
+Play with the satellite using the commands shown. **You can press enter on a blank line to get telemetry -- do this in-between other commands to see what the satellite is doing**.
+Try `value c` and then notice how power discharges.
+Try `power r` and notice how power regenerates.
+Try creating value until you run out of power.
+Try scheduling commands (using both relative and absolute times).

 You can visit http://localhost:5001/ to see current telemetry, and http://localhost:5001/history to see historical telemetry.
-Once you get a feel for how to optimally generate value, move on to the next level.
+Once you get a feel for how the satellite works, quit the satellite container and move on to the next level.

 ## Level 2: Orbit (under development)